karendcl/recommend-books/Readme.md

 lemmatized.

 ### Model
-The data is vectorized using the TfidfVectorizer from the sklearn library.
+As we have said before the data is vectorized using the TfidfVectorizer from the sklearn library.
 The model is trained using the LDA model from the sklearn library.
 The number of topics is set to 15 (amount chosen by analyzing the results).
 We then represent the doc_topic distribution matrix and we save it as a pickle file so that it can be loaded with each search and the model doesn't have to be trained every time.